withbelay/style/Style/Frontend/index.md

 - Don't provide default arguments

   > Consider the following real WOLF example.
 This function takes in a number and an optional object that contains the specific configuration of how that number should be formatted.
-It would be incredibly unweildy if every time you called it you gave it every single option, even if you don't actually need it.
+It would be incredibly unwieldy if every time you called it you gave it every single option, even if you don't actually need it.

   ```js
   export function formatNumber(